 Server Data preferences

-You can configure how much data P4V processes during a session to minimize server load for frequently-run commands and large data transfers.
-The following settings are available:
+You can configure how much data P4V processes during a session to minimize server load for large data transfers and commands that run frequently:

 |Maximum number of files displayed per changelist

 Specifies the maximum number of files displayed in a changelist.
 This setting affects only the display of changelists and does not limit the number of files that a changelist can contain.

 If the number of file exceeds this maximum, the Submit, Shelve, Unshelve, Revert, and Resolve dialogs display the files in a plain-text list.
 You can filter the list of files and remove any files you want to remove from the changelist.
 You can also undo one or more removals of files from the changelist:

 For example, if you want to submit a changelist, when the list of files is filtered to show only the files that you want to submit, click Submit.

 This area displays the number of files in the changelist and reflects how many files you removed from the changelist.